kaleguy/simpleng2admin/README.md

 # SimpleAdmin

+This is a simple admin demo app built with Angular 2, using a single module and two routes.

+It has one content page with a weather widget.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.
+The project was started with code generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.30.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.